fredeil/appcenter-scripts/README.md

 # 🔨 App Center build scripts for Xamarin 🔨

 This repository contains shell scripts used in [App Center](http://appcenter.ms) for building Xamarin.Forms iOS and Android apps.

-**TODO:**

-* Add PowerShell scripts for UWP
+The scripts are non-generic since they are what I actually use day to day.
+I might make this repository more "example" friendly in the future.

 ## Environment variables